Client: Startup, Switzerland

 I conducted thorough research on the styles that best communicate the product, basing it on solid scientific foundations.
 One of the main areas of focus was color.

-Color psychology research led me to a conclusion: More saturated colors demand more attention but cause an impression of lower quality.
-Another fascinating insight is that saturation and brightness matter more than hue.
+Science of color led me to a conclusion: More saturated colors demand more attention but cause an impression of lower quality.
+Another fascinating insight is that saturation and brightness matter more than hue for psychology.
+Source below.

 Wilms L, Oberfeld D. Color and emotion: effects of hue, saturation, and brightness.
 Psychol Res.
 2018 Sep;82(5):896-914. doi: 10.1007/s00426-017-0880-8.
 Epub 2017 Jun 13.
 PMID: 28612080.